RichardDooling/Entertainment_Law/First_Amendment-Violence/First_Amendment-Violence.md

 of children, that are imposed pursuant to a trial for tort liability.
 Crucial to the safeguard of strict scrutiny is that we have a clear limitation, articulated in the legislative statute or an administrative regulation, to evaluate.
-"Whither our children,"as Appellant's brief states at 3, is an important question, but their guidance through the regulation of protected speech should be directed in the first instance to the legislative and executive branches of state and federal
+"Whither our children," as Appellant's brief states at 3, is an important question, but their guidance through the regulation of protected speech should be directed in the first instance to the legislative and executive branches of state and federal